GoogleCloudPlatform/jetty-runtime/README.md

 docker run -v /some-path/your-application:/app launcher.gcr.io/google/jetty
 ```

+### Enabling dry-run
+The image's default start command will first run the jetty start.jar as a --dry-run to generate the JVM
+start command before starting the jetty web server.
+If you wish to generate the start command at container
+build time, you can run the `/scripts/jetty/gen_start_command.sh` script to generate it for you.
+NOTE: Make
+sure that the web application and any additional custom jetty modules have been added BEFORE running this script.

 # Development Guide

 * See [instructions](DEVELOPING.md) on how to build and test this image.